brandnpatterson/Goldilocks-Prints/README.md

 √ Create onscroll listener fro navbar <br />
 √ Refactor Navbar - drop-btn and nav in one component & include it into header <br />
 √ Got background for mobile working perfectly <br />
+√ Find solid image for landing <br />

 # Current
+- White Modal menu.
+X in middle of screen, change color on hover/click.
+No fade

+# Todo
 - center Contact Me text
-- Consider most simple solution the best

-# Todo
 - Consider libraries to install (Unslider, Instafeed)
+- Change icon to only be bear with text